Divyaergamreddy/honeysysbackend/README.md

-This is Divya passionate for techonology and innovation
+This is Divya passionate about innovative technology